wptrainingteam/train-the-trainers-speaker-lessons/README.md

 * Was anything unclear?
 * Any questions?

+We will be sending you an email with the important links as well as a follow-up questionnaire.
+Please watch for that.

 ### After the Training

 After people attend a Train the Trainers, we update two places: